web-extension-scaffold/extension-scaffold/es-extension-examples/ext-example-vite/README.md

 have to worry about the CSS of other extensions interacting with its components.

-This extension uses React as the component library and `snowpack` as its bundler.
+This extension uses React as the component library and `vite` as its bundler.

 ## Available Scripts